Installation#

 .

-beyond the recommended way below, see Installation.
+beyond the recommended approach outlined below, refer to Advanced Installation.

 Installing Python#